Process Technologies for Helium Recovery from Natural Gas: A Review

 Table 4: Commercial adsorbents with potential for PSA units for helium upgrading and purification (Rufford et al, 2014)

-Rufford et al (2014) discusses two case studies of direct helium recovery from natural gas using adsorption based processes.
-The first is India’s Oil and Natural Gas Corporation PSA Pilot Plant with production capacity of 23 kilograms per day, having a feed gas containing 0.06 % helium (88.5 % methane, 9.86 % heavier hydrocarbons, 1.18 % nitrogen and 0.4 % carbon dioxide).
+Rufford et al (2014) discuss two case studies of direct helium recovery from natural gas using adsorption based processes.
+The first is India’s Oil and Natural Gas Corporation PSA Pilot Plant with a production capacity of 23 kilograms per day, having a feed gas containing 0.06 % helium (88.5 % methane, 9.86 % heavier hydrocarbons, 1.18 % nitrogen and 0.4 % carbon dioxide).
 This process has four stages: (1) pretreatment of the feed gas using PSA, (2) recovery of methane gas onto an AC adsorption bed, (3) upgrade of helium from nitrogen on a zeolite 13X adsorption bed and (4) helium purification also using zeolite 13X adsorption bed.
 Although this plant illustrates the possibility of using PSA methods throughout the process, the plant only recovers 65 % of the helium in the feed gas.
 Conventional cryogenic processes can easily recover more than 95 % helium from the feed gas.

 The second case study discussed is a US patent (no. 5542966) where a natural feed gas containing 4 % helium, 26 % hydrocarbons and 70 % nitrogen flows through a two-stage activated carbon PSA process.
-The production capacity is 550 kilograms per day where a recovery of 95 % helium is reported.
+The production capacity is 550 kilograms per day where recovery of 95 % helium is reported.
 Although the helium recovery of 95 % is approaching cryogenic distillation process results, the nitrogen in the feed gas is high compared with conventional natural gas fields (< 10 %, 70-90 % methane).
 This process must be tested with a higher methane composition feed gas (> 80 % hydrocarbons) in order to be applicable to Southern Africa’s gas reserves.

-1.5 Membrane separation processes for helium recovery
+1.5 Process of Helium Recovery from Natural Gas Review: Membrane separation processes for helium recovery

 Gas separations performed by means of membrane methods is the permeation of gases through a homogeneous membrane.
 This is a solution-diffusion phenomenon where the ability of a membrane to separate components of a gas mixture is dependent on the selectivity or separation factor of gaseous components (which in turn is a function of the gas solubility and diffusivity coefficients).
 (Häussinger et al, 2005) Because of the small molecular diameter of helium compared with other natural gas components, its diffusivity and therefore permeability in most membranes are greater, allowing for separation of helium to be possible.

-A range of membrane processes have been designed in patents and research developed for recovering helium from natural gas for the past 40 years (Stern et al, 1965; Scholes & Ghosh, 2017).
+A range of membrane processes has been designed in patents and research developed for recovering helium from natural gas for the past 40 years (Stern et al, 1965; Scholes & Ghosh, 2017).
 For recovering helium directly from natural gas, membranes have demonstrated that this separation is possible when combined as two or three stages in series, with recycle streams (seen in Figure 7).

 Multi-stage systems exhibit large pressure drops of the helium-rich permeate across membrane units, requiring inter-stage compressors.
 The recompression between membrane stages increases both capital and operating costs of membrane systems.
 However, these designs can enable natural gas containing as low as 1 % helium to be purified to a very high concentration, while utilising existing membranes that have high helium/methane selectivities.
 (Scholes & Ghosh, 2017)